Climate Museum

 The Climate Museum is a nonprofit organization in New York City and the first museum dedicated to climate change and climate solutions in the United States.
 The Climate Museum presents free exhibitions, art installations, youth programs and other public programs at pop-up locations and public spaces in New York City.
 The museum also hosts a seasonal exhibition on Governors Island and virtual events.

 History

 The Climate Museum initiative was conceived of in the aftermath of Superstorm Sandy.
 The founder and director Miranda Massie had worked in law and civil rights, which led her to see climate change through the lens of social activism.
 In March 2014 the Climate Museum Project was launched, and in July 2015, the museum was granted a five-year charter by the state government of New York.
 The following February, the museum received 501(c)3 nonprofit status.

 The Climate Museum is part of the Museums and Climate Change Working Group, a coalition of museums around the world working to incorporate climate change into their exhibitions and programming.

-New York City permanent location

-The Climate Museum announced in January 2025 it had secured a permanent location in Hudson Yards in Manhattan.
-Construction of the 24,000-square-foot facility will begin in 2026, with a grand opening slated for 2029.
-Founder Miranda Massie described the permanent location as a space intended to make climate science more accessible and motivate visitors towards environmental action.